steveseguin/vdo.ninja/install.md

 As of this writing, VDO.Ninja uses Google's public STUN servers, but most TURN-servers also offer optional STUN server functionality as well.
 Details on deploying a TURN server are mentioned previously in this article, so following those instructions should suffice if you wish to have a combined STUN/TURN service.

 Internet-free deployments will also need to deal with private SSL certificates and any DNS secure context issues that may arise.
-VDO.Ninja relies on SSL for security, but if you can't figure out how to do private SSL issuance, these SSL restrictions can be somewhat disabled via the browser's command-line or sometimes via the Chrome://flags settings.
+VDO.Ninja relies on SSL for security, but if you can't figure out how to do private SSL issuance, these SSL restrictions can be somewhat disabled at the browser's command-line or for localhost via the Chrome://flags settings.
 VDO.Ninja may complain about the lack of security if you take this approach though, but you can edit out those lines of code which trigger those warnings as needed.
 You may still need to issue an SSL certificate, self-signed or what not, but with these flags enabled it doesn't at least need to be valid.

 Setting it via command line on Windows,
 ```